blazejSII/react-app/presentation/markdown/vite.md

 <!-- .slide: data-background="#333300" -->
-## what is vite
+## What is vite

-Vite is a build tool to make our world faster. <!--  .element: class="fragment" data-fragment-index="1" -->
+Vite is a build tool to make world faster. <!--  .element: class="fragment" data-fragment-index="1" -->

 Vite was created by Evan You, the creator of Vue.js.
-It can be used for develop with any JS libraries like Vue.js, React, VanillaJS or any other. <!--  .element: class="fragment" data-fragment-index="2" -->
+It can be used for development with any of JS libraries like Vue.js, React, VanillaJS or any other. <!--  .element: class="fragment" data-fragment-index="2" -->

 [https://vitejs.dev/](https://vitejs.dev/) <!--  .element: class="fragment" data-fragment-index="3" -->

 <!-- .slide: data-background="#333300" data-transition="slide-in fade-out" -->
-## why Vite
+## Why Vite

 ![tell me why](/assets/vite-why.gif) <!--  .element: class="fragment" data-fragment-index="1" -->